[15] CFD PIPE Erosion Modelling

 Despite the increase in computing power and an advancement in computational fluid dynamics (CFD) software, CFD is still a very difficult subject to master because it brings together fluid mechanics, numerical methods, thermodynamics, heat transfer and computer science.
 Each of this topic is already a difficult subject on its own.
 Thus, the combination of all these topics only makes CFD technology accessible to select few who have completed advance degrees in CFD and exposed to real-world projects.
 Despite this, many companies in the commercial world overcome this knowledge barrier by engaging engineering consultants that provide CFD simulation services.

 Our CFD consultants use ANSYS Fluent that has well-validated physical modelling capabilities to deliver fast, accurate results across the widest range of CFD and multiphysics applications.
-As one of the specialised CFD consultancy firms providing CFD simulation services to clients based in Sydney, Melbourne, Brisbane, Perth, Canberra, Adelaide, Darwin, Hobart, Singapore and Jakarta, we have successfully delivered over 100 projects to clients in the built environment, chemical & petrochemical, defence & security, food & beverage, marine and offshore, mining & mineral processing, oil & gas, pharmaceutical, renewable energy, semiconductor and water industries.
+As one of the specialised CFD consultancy firms providing CFD simulation services to clients based in Sydney, Melbourne, Brisbane, Perth, Canberra, Adelaide, Darwin, Hobart, Singapore and Jakarta, we have successfully delivered over 100 projects to clients in the chemical & petrochemical, food & beverage, marine and offshore, mining & mineral processing, oil & gas, pharmaceutical, renewable energy, semiconductor and water industries.
 With a combined CFD experience of over 50 years, Jimmy Lea P/L is considered as the leading engineering and simulation firm within Asia Pacific region.

 Below are selected CFD real-world projects that we have successfully delivered to clients.
+Copyrights and all rights reserved - Jimmy Lea P/L.

 CFD transformer room - Jimmy Lea P/L